PhonologicalCorpusTools/CorpusTools/README.md

    window is open, nagivate to the top level CorpusTools folder---the one that has setup.py in it.
 (Use the command 'cd' to navigate your filesystem; Google "terminal change directory" for further instructions.)
-   Once in the correct directory, run this command: `python3 setup.py install` (no quotes).
+   Once in the correct directory, run this command: `python3 setup.py install`.
    You may lack proper permissions to run this file, in which case on Linux or Mac OS X you can instead run `sudo python3 setup.py install`.
    If Python 3.x is the only version of Python on your system, it may be possible or necessary to use the command `python` rather than `python3`.